 Automatic fire alarms help to keep premises and their occupant’s safe by providing an early warning of a possible fire and enabling people inside the building to evacuate.
-However, did you know that the vast majority of signals from automatic fire alarms are not actual fires?
+However, the vast majority of signals from automatic fire alarms are not actual fires.
 Fire alarm and detection systems react as a result of either an increase in heat or the presence of smoke.
-Unfortunately, they also react to things such as steam, cigarette smoke, aerosol sprays, light smoke from cooking.
+Unfortunately, they also react to things such as steam, cigarette smoke, aerosol sprays and light smoke from cooking fumes.

 When a fire alarm goes off, as a result of anything other than a real fire, this is considered to be an unwanted fire signal.

 Businesses across Cleveland received a letter from Cleveland Fire Brigade outlining our change of policy regarding attending unwanted fire signals which came in to force Monday 2nd October 2017.